KmariK/luxury-loom-interiors/README.md

 #### First-time User
 1. As a first time user, I want to know where the business is located i.e country & city.
 2. As a first time user, I want to know what services the business has to offer.
-3. As a first time user, I want to get a feel of business will elevate my space.
+3. As a first time user, I want to get a feel of how the business will elevate my space.
 4. As a first time user, I want to know how best to contact the company.
 5. As a first time user, I want a clear explanation that the page I'm looking for cannot be found.